 By using derivative instruments that are not traded on an exchange, the Company is exposed to the credit risk of its counterparties.
 Credit risk is the risk of loss from counterparties not performing under the terms of the derivative instrument.
 When the fair value of a derivative instrument is positive, the counterparty is expected to owe the Company, which creates credit risk.
 To minimize the credit risk in derivative instruments, it is the Company's policy to enter into derivative contracts only with counterparties that are creditworthy financial institutions deemed by management as competent and competitive market makers.
 The Company's derivative contracts are spread between multiple counterparties to lessen its exposure to any individual counterparty.
-Additionally, the Company's derivative instruments contracts contain credit-risk related contingent features.
+Additionally, the Company uses master netting agreements to minimize credit risk exposure.
+The creditworthiness of the Company's counterparties is subject to periodic review.
+None of the Company's derivative instrument contracts contain credit-risk related contingent features.
 Other than as provided by the Company's revolving credit facility, the Company is not required to provide credit support or collateral to any of its counterparties under its derivative instruments, nor are the counterparties required to provide credit support to the Company.